Concepts

 StormForge Applier

-The StormForge Applier patches a cluster’s workloads with the recommended resource utilization values generated by the Optimize Live machine learning.
-The Applier uses the same credentials file as the Agent and runs in the same namespace.
+The StormForge Applier is a Kubernetes controller that manages request and limit settings for each workload and applies the recommendations generated by StormForge’s machine learning.
+The Applier uses the same StormForge credentials file as the Agent and runs in the same namespace.

 Install the Applier if you plan to: